jonasmerlin/astro-seo/README.md

 description | string | Text that gives a concise description of what your page is about. canoncial | string | Prevent duplicate content issues by specifying the "canonical" or "preferred" url of a web page.

+## Goals

+Our first goal for this project is to support the most-used tags that are relevant for SEO.
+That includes the most-used open graph tags.

+After that comes feature-parity with Next SEO.
+After _that_ ... we'll see.

 ## What does this component do, exactly?